akira/exq/README.md

 ### Configuration:

 By default, Exq will use configuration from your config.exs file.
 You can use this to configure your Redis host, port, password, as well as namespace (which helps isolate the data in Redis).
+If you would like to specify your options as a redis url, that is also an option using the `url` config key (in which case you would not need to pass the other redis options).

+Other options include:
-The `name` you can custom Exq's name by anything, same as `Exq.start_link([name: Name])` default is Exq The `queues` list specifices which queues Exq will listen to for new jobs.
+* The `queues` list specifices which queues Exq will listen to for new jobs.
-The `concurrency` setting will let you configure the amount of concurrent workers that will be allowed, or :infinite to disable any throttling.
+* The `concurrency` setting will let you configure the amount of concurrent workers that will be allowed, or :infinite to disable any throttling.
+* The `name` option allows you to customize Exq's registered name, similar to usingas `Exq.start_link([name: Name])`.
+The default is Exq.

 ```elixir
 config :exq,